Long Service Leave

 Once a casual employee is confirmed eligible for Long Service Leave (LSL), calculating the correct leave amount and payment can be complex.

-In Victoria, casuals accrue one week of LSL for every 60 weeks of continuous service, while in New South Wales, it is one week for every five years.
+In Victoria, casuals accrue one week of LSL for every 60 weeks of continuous service, while in New South Wales, it is one month for every five years.
 It is important for employers to calculate LSL based on each employee's active work periods since LSL accrues based on total active service only, excluding periods with no work.

 Casual loading, which is generally paid at “ordinary pay” also needs to be factored into LSL calculations to reflect both the normal hourly rate and additional loading.
 Given the complexities of tracking service breaks, it can be challenging to determine the exact amount owed.
 Casual employees may also be entitled to payment for any unused LSL, adding further complexity.